1303liz/waste-sotor/accounts/README_EMAIL_DUPLICATES.md

-# Handling Duplicate Email Addresses
+  b# Handling Duplicate Email Addresses

 This document explains how to handle the issue of duplicate email addresses in your Django user database.